How to make dust filters for your PC case

 The mesh is available in large sheet form and is relatively cheap.
 Start by measuring the size of the hole you need to cover.
 Mark up the mesh, then use a sturdy pair of scissors to cut it to size.

-3. Cut magnetic strip to size
+3. Cut magnetic strips to size

 4. Apply to mesh